 SUPREMEX SHINE STEELS LIMITED

-Report on the Financial Statements
+Report on the Audit of the Financial Statements Opinion

 Management's Responsibility for the Financial Statements

 The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these financial statements that givea true and fair view of the financial position financial performance total comprehensiveincome changes in equity and cash flows of the Company in accordance with the Ind AS andother accounting principles generally accepted in India.
 This responsibility also includesmaintenance of adequate accounting records in accordance with the provisions of the Actfor safeguarding the assets of the Company and for preventing and detecting frauds andother irregularities; selection and application of appropriate accounting policies; makingjudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and completeness of the accounting records relevant to thepreparation and presentation of the financial statements that give a true and fair viewand are free from material misstatement whether due to fraud or error.
 In preparing thefinancial statements management is responsible for assessing the Company's ability tocontinue as a going concern disclosing as applicable matters related to going concernand using the going concern basis of accounting unless management either intends toliquidate the Company or to cease operations or has no realistic alternative but to doso.
 The Board of Directors are responsible for overseeing the Company's financialreporting process.

 Auditor's Responsibilities for the Audit of the Financial Statements